UNIX text filters, part 2.4 of 3: cut

 For this reason I have always relied on more complete languages,

 like C or Python, rather than shell scripting.
-But cut
+But cut is definitely

 a convenient tool to be familiar with, given how simple it is!